alinex/node-error/README.md

         modules: false      # show code within node_modules
         all: false          # show all code or only from origin

+      # Display of the errors cause if there is one
+      cause: true          # view caused errors
+        stack: true         # view also stack like on main error

       # Should command exit after an uncaught error is reported
       uncaught:
         exit: true          # should process be exited after uncaught error